intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-export-configurable.md

 ---
 description: >-
-  This is a technical documentation for the configurable Goobi Export plugin.
-It allows you to customise the export using the project configuration.
-By using export projects, it is also possible to export to different locations in one go.
+  This export plugin allows a very flexible export of Goobi processes based on individual configuration.
 ---

 # Configurable export